 Geowalks holidays give you the opportunity to visit Scotland's finest rocks and landscapes, exploring an area in a series of day walks with a small group.
 A relaxed pace, lots of flexibility and we frequently pause to enjoy the views, the wildlife and the flowers and to explore the human stories of the places we are visiting.

-Check out the Holiday blog for reports and pictures from previous holidays.
-I greatly enjoy leading these trips, and they are highly regarded - a recent participant said "Many thanks for this year's geology trips.
+I really enjoy leading these trips, and they are highly regarded - a recent participant said "Many thanks for this year's geology trips.
 I enjoyed them all.
 You do a great job in the organisation, the accommodation, the weather, the people and the geology but most of all it is the courteous and friendly way you treat us that makes a geowalk special.
 Thank you."

 Please don't hesitate to get in touch if you have any questions.